Gandaki Boarding School: Establishment

 It was established in 1966 on the banks of Seti River in Lamachaur, Pokhara.
-Initially the facilities were primitive with all the thatch-roofed buildings mud and bamboo.
-There were 45 boarder students, who were catered for by five teaching staff.
-It was designated as a co-educational regional school in 1986 with English as the medium of instruction in an agreement between Nepal government and the United Mission to Nepal.
+Initially the facilities were primitive, with all the thatch-roofed buildings made of mud and bamboo.
+There were 45 boarding students, supported by five teaching staff.
+It was designated as a co-educational regional school in 1986, with English as the medium of instruction, through an agreement between the Nepal government and the United Mission to Nepal.

 Until 1991, courses were available from Grade 4 to Grade 10.
 Then it started offering 10+2 system under the Higher Secondary Education Board.
 GBS is the first of few schools to introduce 10+2 in Nepal.
 Prior to the commencement of 10+2 education, students were prepared for GCE O' level study for a number of years.

 In 1999 Gandaki College of Engineering and Sciences (GCES), is affiliated to Pokhara University and offers Bachelor of Engineering (BE) courses in Software Engineering.

 From 2010, it offers GCE A' Level Course under the Cambridge University, Cambridge, England.